In this review of Seeking Alpha, we will share our experiences with this popular stock research platform.

 With the Premium plan, you get the Wall Street Ratings but you also get both the Seeking Alpha Author ratings and the Seeking Alpha Quant Ratings.
 THIS is what you want!

-Keep reading to learn the details of each and see how to use their quant rankings to improve your stock selections.
+Keep reading to learn the details of each and see how to use their quant ratings to improve your stock selections.

-Apart from discovering new investing ideas and keeping up with your favorite Seeking Alpha authors, here are some of the other features offered on the platform.
+Apart from discovering new investing ideas and keeping up with your favorite Seeking Alpha authors, here are some of the other features offered by the platform.

 The screen shot above is a menu item for Premium users.

 It allows you quick access to see which stocks have the highest quant rating.

 See the third column that shows that first stock IPOOF with a 4.99 quant rating?

 Any stock that is rated 4.5 or higher is considered a “STRONG BUY.”

 Those “Strong Buy” rated stocks are the ones that have beaten the market by 4x over the years.